-The holders of an aggregate of 27,738,301 shares of our Class A common stock and 1,475,311 shares of our Class B common stock will be entitled to certain Form S-3 registration rights.
+The holders of an aggregate of shares of common stock will be entitled to certain Form S-3 registration rights.
 The holders of at least 30% of these shares can make a request that we register their shares on Form S-3 if we are qualified to file a registration statement on Form S-3 and if the reasonably anticipated aggregate gross proceeds of the shares offered would equal or exceed \$3 million.
 We will not be required to effect more than two registrations on Form S-3 within any 12-month period.